Altinn/altinn-studio-docs/content/architecture/security/authentication/altinn-platform/_index.md

 The authentication component in Altinn Platform will have a API that generates a JWT token based on the certificate and the username password

-### app owner systems accessing app api's
+### org systems accessing app api's
-App owners (service owners) will have seperate API's in a App to perform operations on.
+org (the entity owning the application) will have seperate API's in a spp to perform operations on.
 They are authenticated with help of agency system id + password.
 A API in the authentication component in Altinn creates a JWT token that can be used to authenticate the agency system when calling api's on apps running in Altinn Apps.